 Let us first honor those Jewish women who were victims of persecution.
 In the Maccabean period, these martyrs fall into two categories: (1) many thousands were casualties of war, killed, or taken into slavery: thus, when Antiochus attacked Jerusalem, he is said to have killed 80 thousand Jews, including women and children.
 (2) At the same time, the Greeks executed some individual Jewish women, typically because they had ignored the prohibition and circumcised their male babies.

-If women of Second Temple Judaism were only rarely targets of individual persecution, usually because they were faithful covenant mothers, Christian women of the early church were targeted right alongside their male compatriots.
+If women of Second Temple Judaism were only rarely targets of individual persecution, usually because they were faithful covenant mothers, then by contrast, Christian women of the early church were targeted right alongside their male compatriots.

 We begin with Jesus’s crucifixion.
 The Romans sometimes jailed or executed women, but that only rarely took place.
 This may provide some background for the fact that the male apostles fled, while many female disciples stood firm: “Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene” (John 19:25); in another version there were “Mary Magdalene, Mary the mother of James the younger and of Joseph, and Salome…[with] many other women” (Mark 15:40-41).
 While that is a reproach to the men and a credit to the women’s courage, it is also the case that the Romans would not bother arresting female disciples.